Phokion G. Kolaitis

-Phokion G. Kolaitis ACM (born July 4, 1950) is a computer scientist who is currently a Distinguished Research Professor at UC Santa Cruz and a Principal Research Staff Member at the IBM Almaden Research Center.
-His research interests include principles of database systems, logic in computer science, and computational complexity.
+Phokion Gerasimos Kolaitis ACM (born July 4, 1950) is a computer scientist who is currently a Distinguished Research Professor at UC Santa Cruz and a Principal Research Staff Member at the IBM Almaden Research Center.
+He is known for his work on principles of database systems, logic in computer science, computational complexity, and other related fields.

 Education

-Kolaitis obtained a Bachelor's Degree in Mathematics from the University of Athens in 1973 and a Master's Degree and Ph.D in Mathematics from the University of California, Los Angeles in 1974 and 1978, respectively.
+Kolaitis obtained a bachelor's degree in mathematics from the University of Athens in 1973 and a master's degree and Ph.D in Mathematics from the University of California, Los Angeles in 1974 and 1978, respectively.

 Career and research

 Kolaitis is currently a Distinguished Research Professor at the Computer Science and Engineering Department of University of California, Santa Cruz.
 He is also a Principal Research Staff Member in the theory group at the IBM Almaden Research Center.
-He is known for his work on principles of database systems, logic in computer science, computational complexity, and other related fields.